 Duncan set out to provide a Telecaster bridge pickup that cold duplicate the warmth and tone of the original 1959 PAF Gibson humbucker.
 They pretty much nail it here.
-This is not a super high-output screamer, you’ve got an even-tempered pickup what is warm and of course noise canceling.
+This is not a super high-output screamer; you’ve got an even-tempered pickup that is warm and, of course, noise canceling.
 The two rows of flat-head screw pole-pieces allow you to really tweak the output vs string-put balance just right.
 It does come with a four-conductor lead, so with a mini toggle-switch, you can also get a more snappy sound out of it.
 For this we recommend a DPDT (double pole / double throw).

 Seymour Duncan Hot Lead Stack STK-T2b

 A hum-canceling Tele bridge pickup on steroids; not a drastically different tone, just seriously higher output than a vintage Tele bridge pickup.
 The blade design helps a lot with drop-outs.
 It’s not as modern-sounding as it may look.
 It will give you a pretty-much strait-ahead Telecaster bridge tone, but higher output and no hum.

 A vintage-voiced, hum-canceling Tele bridge pickup.
 Classic vintage Telecaster bridge pickup tone, but no 60-cycle hum or buzz.
 This thing really sounds great.
 There is plenty of bite, but the high-end is not at all shrill or tinny.
 It’s pure classic Tele bridge territory, but calmer on the high-end and no hum, no buzz, no b.s.